KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Profiles-and-Extensions/Profiles/Profile-England-Observation/status.page.md

 The status of the result value.

-For COVID-19 Test History the status of the observation will always be final
+For COVID-19 Test History the status of the observation will always be final.

 ```json